s1rcheese/s1rcheese/README.md

 # I am a dev for

-a Minecraft sever named DreamDimensions.
+A Minecraft sever named DreamDimensions.

 A top-secert project that I haven't decided on what it is going to be about.
 ## Ok thank you!